wp-plugins/tweet-wheel/readme.txt

 6. Health check page to make sure Tweet Wheel has everything it needs to run properly.

 == Changelog ==

+= 0.5.3 =
+* Fixed bug regarding the cron error notice - now you can hide it
+* Hid settings framework errors visible in the debug mode
+* Otehr minor clean ups

 = 0.5.2 =
 * Bug fixes